redefine-cs/redefine-cs.github.io/_announcements/interest-form-open.md

 ---
-title: Application Form!
+title: Application Form
 week: 0
 ---

 We've opened our Summer 2021 program's application form!
-The application deadline is **Wednesday, June 16th by 5:00pm your local time.** Apply [here](interest).
+The application deadline has been extended to **Sunday, June 20th by 12:00pm your local time.** Apply [here](interest).
 {: .fs-5 }